8 differences between delivery services, shipping and in house delivery for your growing business

 - Shipping service: Shipping services’ tracking is limited to transfer centers and proof of delivery.
 They do not provide the exact location of drivers and a precise time of arrival.

-- Courier service: Courier services, if they have a good technology infrastructure, can provide an instantaneous tracking of driver location and precise time of arrival.
+- Delivery service: Delivery services, if they have a good technology infrastructure, can provide an instantaneous tracking of driver location and precise time of arrival.
 See how we leverage technology at Metrobi to notify your customers about delivery time and proof of delivery as well as giving you the full visibility of drivers.

 - In-house delivery: If you use delivery management software, you’ll have full visibility into driver location and time of arrival.
 To send delivery notifications to your customers, a business should choose the best delivery management software.